allianceauth/allianceauth/docs/development/documentation.md

  [readthedocs.org](https://readthedocs.org/).

-Documentation was migrated from the Github wiki pages and into the repository to allow documentation changes to be included with pull requests.
+Documentation was migrated from the GitHub wiki pages and into the repository to allow documentation changes to be included with pull requests.
 This means that documentation can be guaranteed to be updated when a pull request is accepted rather than hoping documentation is updated afterwards or relying on maintainers to do the work.
 It also allows for documentation to be maintained at different versions more easily.